-Two classes of persons are excluded from the protection of the Convention relative to the Protection of Civilian Persons in Time of War1: (1) where a party to the conflict is satisfied that an individual protected person is definitely suspected of or engaged in activities hostile to its security and within its territory, that person is not entitled to such rights and privileges under the convention as would, if exercised in his favour, be prejudicial to the security of the state; and (2) in occupied territory, where a protected person is detained as a spy or saboteur or as
+Two classes of persons are excluded from the protection of the Convention relative to the Protection of Civilian Persons in Time of War1: (1) where a party to the conflict is satisfied that an individual protected person is definitely suspected of or engaged in activities hostile to its security and within its territory, that person is not entitled to such rights and privileges under the convention as would, if exercised in his favour, be prejudicial to the security of the state; and (2) in occupied territory, where a protected person is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN